ietf-wg-masque/draft-ietf-masque-connect-ethernet/draft-ietf-masque-connect-ethernet.md

 ## MTU and Frame Ordering Considerations

+Ethernet proxying supports two modes of operation with different implications for supported frame size and ordering: QUIC DATAGRAM frames and HTTP DATAGRAM capsules.
+When using HTTP/3 with the QUIC Datagram extension
-When using HTTP/3 with the QUIC Datagram extension {{!QUIC-DGRAM=RFC9221}}, Ethernet frames can be transmitted in QUIC DATAGRAM frames.
+{{!QUIC-DGRAM=RFC9221}}, Ethernet frames can be transmitted in QUIC DATAGRAM frames.
 Since DATAGRAM frames cannot be fragmented, they can only carry Ethernet frames up to a given length determined by the QUIC connection configuration and the Path MTU (PMTU).
-Implementations MAY rely on {{QUIC}}'s use of {{!DPLPMTUD=RFC8899}} to probe and discover the PMTU over the connection's lifetime, and adjust any associated interface MTU as needed.
+Implementations MAY rely on {{QUIC}}'s use of
+{{!DPLPMTUD=RFC8899}} to probe and discover the PMTU over the connection's lifetime, and adjust any associated interface MTU as needed.
 Furthermore, the UDP packets carrying these frames could be reordered by the network.

 When using HTTP/1.1 or HTTP/2, and when using HTTP/3 without the QUIC Datagram extension {{QUIC-DGRAM}}, Ethernet frames are transmitted in DATAGRAM capsules as